-6 If you instruct the brothers in these things you will be a good servant of Jesus Christ, brought up in the words of the faith and of the good doctrine that you have faithfully followed.3 7 But reject godless myths and old-wives' tales; rather, exercise yourself toward godliness.
-8 Now physical exercise has some value,4 but godliness has value in all things, holding promises5 for both this present life and the one to come.
+6 If you instruct the brothers in these things you will be a good servant of Jesus Christ, being fed with the words of the faith and of the good doctrine that you have faithfully followed.5 7 But reject godless myths and old-wives' tales; rather, exercise yourself toward godliness.
+8 Now physical exercise has some value,6 but godliness has value in all things, holding promises7 for both this present life and the one to come.